Pacorus of Armenia

-From the inscription it is evident that Pacorus' brother lived and died in Rome.
-The inscription also shows that Pacorus lived for a time in Rome and had friends in Rome.
+From the inscription it is evident that Bakur's brother lived and died in Rome.
+The inscription also shows that Bakur lived for a time in Rome and had friends in Rome.
 The name Aurelius points to a close connection with the imperial house of the Nerva–Antonine dynasty.
-At some point Pacorus and his brother received Roman citizenship from an emperor of the Nerva–Antonine dynasty, perhaps from Lucius Verus either before or after Pacorus' Armenian Kingship.
+At some point Bakur and his brother received Roman citizenship from an emperor of the Nerva–Antonine dynasty, perhaps from Lucius Verus either before or after Bakur's Armenian Kingship.

-Pacorus is known to have ruled Armenia in the second century and is the only Pacorus to be appointed as King of Armenia by a ruling King of Parthia who was removed by Lucius Verus.
-During the Roman Parthian War of 161-166, Vologases IV of Parthia in 161/162 entered the Roman Client Kingdom of Armenia, expelled the Roman Client Armenian King Sohaemus and installed Pacorus as a Parthian Client King of Armenia.
+Bakur is known to have ruled Armenia in the second century and is the only Bakur to be appointed as King of Armenia by a ruling King of Parthia who was removed by Lucius Verus.
+During the Roman Parthian War of 161-166, Vologases IV of Parthia in 161/162 entered the Roman Client Kingdom of Armenia, expelled the Roman Client Armenian King Sohaemus and installed Bakur as a Parthian Client King of Armenia.

-Pacorus served as an Armenian King from 161 until 163 when Lucius Verus arrived with the Roman Army in Armenia.
-Pacorus was dethroned by the Romans when they captured Armenia and the Armenian capital.
-After Pacorus was dethroned, Sohaemus was reinstalled to his Armenian Kingship.
-Pacorus' fate is unknown afterwards, however he may have been brought to live in Rome by Lucius Verus.
+Bakur served as an Armenian King from 161 until 163 when Lucius Verus arrived with the Roman Army in Armenia.
+Bakur was dethroned by the Romans when they captured Armenia and the Armenian capital.
+After Bakur was dethroned, Sohaemus was reinstalled to his Armenian Kingship.
+Bakur's fate is unknown afterwards, however he may have been brought to live in Rome by Lucius Verus.